drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 LNK files are shortcut files.
 You can create a shortcut by right-clicking on the Game.exe and selecting 'Create Shortcut'.<br>
-If you prefer to use BAT files, use the tool available in the 'Simple Launcher' menu to generate BAT files for you.
+If you prefer to use BAT files, use the tool available in the 'Simple Launcher' menu to generate BAT files for you.<br>

 ## Microsoft Xbox